s00d/rnode-server/README.md

 RNode Server uses a **unique hybrid approach** where **all JavaScript code execution happens through Rust backend**.
 This architecture provides both advantages and challenges:

-#### **🔄 Promise Management System**
+#### **🔄 Revolutionary Promise Management System**

-The server implements a sophisticated promise management system that allows JavaScript handlers to return promises for asynchronous operations.
-Rust waits for promise completion using a polling mechanism with configurable timeouts, enabling seamless integration between synchronous Rust execution and asynchronous JavaScript operations.
+The server now implements a **revolutionary promise management system** that eliminates polling and provides instant notification when promises complete.
+Rust efficiently waits for promise completion using conditional variables and state management, enabling seamless integration between synchronous Rust execution and asynchronous JavaScript operations with zero CPU waste.

 #### ✅ **Advantages of This Approach**